nathanswanson/BedrockDragon/README.md

 ## Current Status

-Currently I am devleoping this as my main project.
-The server as of Nov.
-10 lets players joins and they can move around a super flat world and use chat.
+Currently, I am developing this as my main project.

+- Players can join
+- World is loaded from save with some bugs
+- basic inventory system
+- custom block and item DSL
+- Players can move around world
+- chat
+- chunk loading with some bugs
+- basic block interaction
 ## Current Todo

-- finish text packet
-- finish abstract framework for reactive.
-- make sure chats are on one coroutine.
-- fix MOTD
+- fix chunk loading bugs
-- find bug where player gets stuck on connecting on server
+- fix odd parity palettes in chunk loading from looking odd.
-- unsubscribe leaving players
+- skins
-- make sure all information is handled when player leaves.

-- NBT and save files

 ## Contributing